chrismccoy/behance/readme.txt

-Fetch User Projects on Behance using Graphql route.
+Projects on Behance using private GraphQL route.

-No Longer Working Methods.

-1. API Keys are no longer issued.
-2. Scraping via XML Request No longer works after website changes.

-examples directory holds guzzle and wp examples for Projects and Moodboard and for getting the full resolution images for a gallery
+Examples directory holds both guzzle and wp examples for Projects, Moodboard, and Gallery urls.

+Final directory holds the final code being used.